Chinese telegraph code: History

+The first Chinese telegraph code for was invented following the introduction of telegraphy to China in 1871, when the Great Northern Telegraph Company laid a cable between Shanghai and Hong Kong, linking the territory of the Qing dynasty to the international telegraph system.
+Septime Auguste Viguier, a French customs officer in Shanghai, published a codebook of Chinese characters in 1872, supplanting an earlier work by Danish astronomer Hans Schjellerup.
+Schjellerup and Viguier selected a small subset of commonly used characters and assigned each character a four-digit code between 0001 and 9999.
+As a result, tens of thousands of Chinese characters were simply not included in telegraphy.

-In consideration of the former code’s insufficiency and disorder of characters, Zheng Guanying compiled a new codebook in 1881.
+In consideration of the former code's insufficiency and disorder of characters, Zheng Guanying compiled a new codebook in 1881.
 It remained in effect until the Ministry of Transportation and Communications printed a new book in 1929.
 In 1933, a supplement was added to the book.

-After the establishment of the People’s Republic of China in 1949, the codebook forked into two different versions, due to revisions made in the Mainland China and Taiwan independently from each other.
-The Mainland version, the Standard Telegraph Codebook, adopted the simplified Chinese characters in 1983.
+After the establishment of the People's Republic of China in 1949, the codebook forked into two different versions, due to revisions made in the mainland China and Taiwan independently from each other.
+The mainland version, the Standard Telegraph Codebook, adopted simplified characters in 1983.

 Application

 The Chinese telegraph code can be used for a Chinese input method for computers.
 Ordinary computer users today hardly master it because it needs a lot of rote memorization.
-However, the related Four-Corner Method, which allows one to look up characters by shape, is used.
+However, the related four-corner method, which allows one to look up characters by shape, is used.

 Both the Hong Kong and Macau Resident Identity Cards display the Chinese telegraph code for the holder’s Chinese name.
 Business forms provided by the government and corporations in Hong Kong often require filling out telegraph codes for Chinese names.
 The codes help to input Chinese characters into a computer.
-When filling up the DS-160 form for the US Visa, the Chinese telegraph codes are required if the applicant has a name in Chinese characters.
+When filling up the DS-160 form for the US visa, the Chinese telegraph codes are required if the applicant has a name in Chinese characters.

 Chinese telegraph code is used extensively in law enforcement investigations worldwide that involve ethnic Chinese subjects where variant phonetic spellings of Chinese names can create confusion.
 Dialectical differences (Mr. Wu in Mandarin becomes Mr. Ng in Cantonese (吳先生); while Mr. Wu in Cantonese would become Mr. Hu in Mandarin (胡先生)) and differing romanization systems (Mr. Xiao in the Hanyu Pinyin system, and Mr. Hsiao in the Wade–Giles system) can create serious problems for investigators, but can be remedied by application of Chinese telegraph code.
 For instance, investigators following a subject in Taiwan named Hsiao Ai-Kuo might not know this is the same person known in mainland China as Xiao Aiguo and Hong Kong as Siu Oi-Kwok until codes are checked for the actual Chinese characters to determine all match as CTC: 5618/1947/0948 for 萧爱国 (simplified) / 蕭愛國 (traditional).